SvenRosvall/VLCB-Arduino/docs/Design.md

   will include queues.

 ## Workflow
-The main workflow is that the VLCB control object runs every so often from the sketch loop() function.
+The main workflow is that the VLCB Controller object runs every so often from the sketch loop() function.
 Each iteration checks the transport object if there are any incoming messages.
 Such incoming messages are offered to each of the service objects in turn.
 The service object responds with a code to say if the message has been taken care of and no other